Mariealuoch/Pawfect-Match-Pet-Adoption-Application/README.md

 ## Project Description

-Th Pawfect Match Pet Adoption Application is designed to streamline the process of adopting pets, providing a robust platform for managing users, pets, and adoption records.
+The Pawfect Match Pet Adoption Application is designed to streamline the process of adopting pets, providing a robust platform for managing users, pets and adoption records.
 With a focus on usability and data integrity, it ensures a smooth and efficient experience for all users involved in the pet adoption process.

 ## Project Features